 | June | $4,432 | -$5,290 | -$858 |

-When during the year did you spend the most, and when during the year did you earn the most?
+When reviewing monthly cash flows, I think three things are important.
+When did I earn the most, when did I spend the most, and what are the impacts on my net cash flow.
 January and May stand out as the highest earning months, while January and March saw the heaviest spending.
 May is the only month with a positive net cash flow.

 Essential expenses include rent, food, medical costs, and other non-negotiable living costs.
 The general guideline is to keep these below 60% of monthly income.